Exploring the Gestalt Principles of Design

 The figure/ground principle can be very handy when product designers want to highlight a focal point, particularly when it is active or in use—for example, when a modal window pops up and the rest of the site fades into the background, or when a search bar is clicked on and the contrast is increased between it and the rest of the site.

-Symmetry and Order
+The Gestalt Principle of Symmetry and Order

 The law of symmetry and order is also known as prägnanz, the German word for “good figure.”
 What this principle says is that your brain will perceive ambiguous shapes in as simple a manner as possible.
 For example, a monochrome version of the Olympic logo is seen as a series of overlapping circles rather than a collection of curved lines.

-Here’s another good example of the gestalt design principle “prägnanz”:
+Here’s another good example of a gestalt design principle “prägnanz”:

-Your brain will interpret the image on the left as a rectangle, circle, and triangle, even when the outlines of each are incomplete because those are simpler shapes than the overall image.
+Your brain will interpret the image on the left as a rectangle, circle, and triangle, even when the outlines of each are incomplete, because those are simpler shapes than the overall image.

-Common Fate
+The Gestalt Principle of Common Fate

 While common fate was not originally included in gestalt theory, it has since been added.
 In UX design, its usefulness can’t be overlooked.
 This principle states that people will group together things that point to or are moving in the same direction.